Once you have configured at least one storage system with some terminal storage units

 Once you have selected a storage location with enough space for all selected samples, you can now click Next

 to go to the same interface for assigning locations to your selected samples as if you had started from the storage system to store them

 - For boxes, plates, and tube racks, the samples will default to the first available slots in the structured layout.

 - Move the rows to other grid positions to change where in the unit you will store them.

 - Click Add to [Storage Type] to complete the position assignments.

 Store Samples in Multiple Locations Simultaneously

 When you're storing more samples than can fit in one terminal storage unit, you'll be able to select multiple storage locations in the "Add Samples to Storage" modal.
 For example, if you have a rack of many 10x10 boxes and want to continue filling them in sequence with arbitrary numbers of samples to store in each batch, you might have a situation where there are 6 spaces left in a box.
 Rather than having to first pick 6 samples for that box, then the remaining samples for another box, you can select all your samples and choose multiple locations.
-You can even choose storage locations across different freezers if desired.
+You can even choose storage locations across different storage systems if desired.